adamaltmejd/education-choice-pap/1_Introduction_and_Description_of_Data.md

 # Data

 The data consists of two parts.
 Registry data on the Swedish population, that includes yearly registries of all individuals from 1970 and onwards.
 This data is linked to two application registries.
 One using data archived at the Swedish National archives from years 1992--2005.
 In 2005, the application system was rebuilt and a new government authority started managing it.
-We also have their data for the years 2008--2017.
+We also have data from the new system on applications from 2008--2017.

 Currently, all Swedish university applications are managed by Universitets- och Högskolerådet (UHR) through their online portal [Antagning.se](http://www.antagning.se).
 The application process is described in detail above.
 The application data will be sent directly from UHR to SCB who will match it to the Swedish population registry and connect all individual level variables before removing any identifying information.

 During 1992--2005, applications were managed by Verket för Högskoleservice, VHS.
 While VHS do not exist anymore, their data has been archived by the Swedish National Archives who will share a linked but anonymized version with us.

 In the application data, the unit of observation is $\text{year}\times \text{semester} \times \text{applicant} \times \text{program} \times \text{institution} \times \text{admission group}$ and the variables are described in the table below.
 Since VHS/UHR only tracks applicants until the second round is finished, they do not know for certain if the applicant has actually started.
 We will therefor match the application data to the SCB university registry data to see if the applicant is actually registered.

+The UHR data has the following structure:

 |Variable   | Description   |
 |-----------|---------------|